fmcarvalho/quiny/README.md

 [Figure 1](#fig-stream-use-case), shows an example using `Queryable<T>` that is equivalent to the use of `Stream<T>`.
 You can replace the `Queryable.of(dataSrc)` call with `dataSrc.stream()` and you will get the same result.
-You can try it your self by copying the implementation code of section [Queryable at a glance](https://github.com/fmcarvalho/quiny/#queryable-at-a-glance) and execute the example of [Figure 1](#fig-stream-use-case).
+You can try it yourself by copying the implementation code of section [Queryable at a glance](https://github.com/fmcarvalho/quiny/#queryable-at-a-glance) and execute the example of [Figure 1](#fig-stream-use-case).